Resources and Tools that I use for my Blog

 Please note at no extra cost to yourself for some of the links listed below I can earn a small commission when you click on the link at no extra cost to yourself.
 For recommendations that are not free please do not spend the money on these items if you feel you do not need them or they will not help you reach your goals.

-I hummed and hawed about which web hosting company to use and in the end went with Siteground at the time they did have a really good offer for a years web hosting and after reading a few bloggers thoughts on using them as opposed to bluehost I decided to go with Siteground.
+I hummed and hawed about which web hosting company to use and in the end went with Siteground at the time they did have a really good offer for a years web hosting and after reading a few bloggers thoughts on using them as opposed to bluehost

 I haven’t as yet had any issues with Siteground and accessing everything in the cpanel has been very straight forward.
-I have my domain name registered somewhere else so didn’t take advantage of the domain registration along with the hosting which was shame because that would have saved me even more money as my domain registration was far more expensive!
+I have my domain name registered somewhere else so didn’t take advantage of the domain registration along with the hosting which was a shame because that would have saved me even more money as my domain registration was far more expensive!

 I use a WordPress free theme called Total.
 Its available on the WordPress platform if you choose to use it for your blog.
-I highly recommend that you sign up for a self hosted platform like WordPress if you intend to run a business.
+I highly recommend that you sign up for a self-hosted platform like WordPress if you intend to run a business.

 If you decide you want to use a free theme then I highly recommend signing up for Pat Flynn’s free course Build your own Brand